Laura Binetti

 Laura Binetti (born March 6, 1965) is a former professional Canadian female bodybuilder.
 She currently lives in Omaha, Nebraska.

 Personal life

 Binetti stated her favorite bodybuilder is Juliette Bergmann.
 She got married and moved to the U.S. to live with her husband in Omaha, Nebraska and expand her fitness consulting business.

 Bodybuilding career

 After coming fourth in the Jan Tana Classic Binetti retired from bodybuilding.
-She tried to make a comeback in 2007 and 2008, but due to medical reasons she withdrew and now focuses on expanding her business in the USA.
+She tried to make a comeback in 2007 and 2008, but for medical reasons she withdrew and now focuses on expanding her business in the USA.